Sign-up to receive our Best Deals!

 Map/Itinerary

-Arrive in Dunedin, where you will be met by a representative of Aurora Expeditions and transferred with your fellow expeditioners to your assigned pre-voyage hotel.
-If you are already in Dunedin, we ask you to make your way to your hotel.
-This afternoon, visit the Aurora Expeditions hospitality desk in the lobby to collect your luggage tags.
+Arrive in Hobart, where you will be met by an operator representative and transferred with your fellow expeditioners to your assigned pre-voyage hotel.
+If you are already in Hobart, we ask you to make your way to your hotel.
+This afternoon, visit the hospitality desk in the lobby to collect your luggage tags.
 Please clearly label the tags with your name and ship cabin number.
 Our team will confirm details regarding your embarkation day, answer any questions and provide you with information on where to dine or purchase last minute items.

-That evening, enjoy light refreshments as you meet your fellow expeditioners at a Welcome Reception and Pre-Embarkation Briefing.
-Afterwards, enjoy your evening in New Zealand’s southernmost city.
-You may like to indulge in a meal at one of Dunedin’s fine restaurants, or perhaps enjoy a leisurely stroll along the picturesque Otago harbour.
+Enjoy your evening in Australia’s southernmost capital city.
+You may like to indulge in a sumptuous meal at one of Hobart’s celebrated restaurants, or perhaps enjoy a leisurely stroll along the historic waterfront.

 Assigned accommodation: To be advised